Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 ---
 ### Future Enhancements and Undecided Aspects of the Solution
-**----> TODO: point 8 in the starter kit instructions**
-> Suggestions on how to take the idea in other directions - this points developer/organizations in ways to connect the dots and create solutions to address other use cases; e.g. swapping out data sets

-**talk about some of the extensions, dilemmas and technical issues we've talked about but didn't completely cover**

 Currently, the back end and front end of the application have been developed in isolation due to the experience of developers within the team.
 Therefore, the first step in contribution would be to route the back end database to allow viewing and filtering of policies on the front end through API calls.